mk-fg/python-libraptorq/README.rst

   with compilation and the need for compiler, see `CFFI docs on the subject`_ for more info on what it means.

-* When testing decoding of some encoded data, noticed that libRaptorQ *sometimes* returns errors for ``add_symbol()`` calls, essentially discarding some valid symbols.
+* When decoding, libRaptorQ can raise errors for ``add_symbol()`` calls, when source block is already decoded and that extra symbol is not needed.

-  Not sure if that's supposed to happen (again, lack of familiarity with the algo), but stuff usually can be decoded already when this starts to happen.

-* libRaptorQ allows to specify "rq_type" parameter, which is hard-coded to ENC_32/DEC_32 in the module for now, for simplicity.
+* libRaptorQ allows to specify "rq_type" parameter for internal data alignment size (C++ iterator element), which is hard-coded to ENC_32/DEC_32 in the module, for simplicity.

 * Lack of Python 3.X compatibility is due to me not using it at all (yet?), so don't need it, have nothing against it in principle.